Dialogue Lab is movement building. It’s about making ourselves -- the progressive movement -- unstoppable.

-When differences arise inside progressive organizations and communities, two things tend to happen:
+When differences arise inside the culture of progressive organizations and communities, three things tend to happen:

 1: We turn the tactics and attitudes of protest inward.
 We’ve learned the tools of resistance and self-defense, because we had to.
 And sometimes we use them on each other.

 2: We go into denial.
 We avoid the hard conversations.
-We instead become passive-aggressive and defensive.
+We get passive-aggressive and defensive.